hellof2e/vite-plugin-dev-inspector/packages/core/README.md

    * @default code (Visual Studio Code)
    */
   launchEditor?: 'appcode' | 'atom' | 'atom-beta' | 'brackets' | 'clion' | 'code' | 'code-insiders' | 'codium' | 'emacs' | 'idea' | 'notepad++' | 'pycharm' | 'phpstorm' | 'rubymine' | 'sublime' | 'vim' | 'visualstudio' | 'webstorm'
-}
+})
 ```

 ## Notes
-Vite-plugin-dev-inspector is fork from [vite-plugin-vue-inspector](https://github.com/webfansplz/vite-plugin-vue-inspector) and I rewrote it in order to better serve my working scenarios.
+Vite-plugin-dev-inspector is fork from [vite-plugin-vue-inspector](https://github.com/webfansplz/vite-plugin-vue-inspector), but it does not repy on front-end frameworks.
+It can support any front-end technology stack at the same time, such as Vue 2 & 3, React, Angular, Svelte, Nuxt and SSR.

 ## License